 Do you have any specific plans or aspirations related to Kernza® going forward?

 My immediate goal postgraduate school is to work in product development positions in the food industry to gain more exposure and experience in that area.
-In the long run, it is my dream to start my own company/start-up manufacturing nutritious, healthy and sustainable cereal-based products from climate-friendly grains such as Kernza®!
+In the long run, it is my dream to start my own company to manufacture nutritious, healthy and sustainable cereal-based products from climate-friendly grains such as Kernza®!

 Is there anything I haven’t asked that you would like to share?